tblancog/expense-tracker/README.md

 ## Expense Tracker CLI Application

 This application is a simple Command-Line Interface (CLI) tool to manage expenses.
-It allows users to add, list, delete, and summarize expenses in a JSON file.
+It allows users to add, list, delete, and summarize expenses stored in a JSON file.
 The application is implemented in Python and designed for personal financial tracking.

 ---

 ### Features

 - **Add Expenses**: Record a new expense with details like description and amount.
-- **List Expenses**: View all recorded expenses.
+- **List Expenses**: View all recorded expenses in a tabular format.
 - **Delete Expenses**: Remove an expense by its unique ID.
-- **Summary**: Summarize expenses for analysis.
+- **Summary**: Summarize expenses for a specified month (e.g., total expenses).

 ---

 ### Requirements

-- **Python**: Version 3.7 or higher
+- **Python**: Version 3.7 or higher.
 - **Dependencies**: No additional dependencies; uses Python's standard library.

 ---